neoarc/neoarc.github.io/_wiki/sfmb_betatest_faq.md

 1. If you deleted core file such as `Mario.exe`, then force-update won't work.
 	- Then run `MarioDownloader` the bot sent you.
 	- It will re-download missing files that you (or windows defender) deleted.

+#### Q. What should I do if I lose my login credentials? ( Password )

+- Game does not use password for login process.
+- If you lose your Discord account, you must contact me to link your new Discord account with your game account.

+#### Q. How do I change the keys to move / other?

+- Run `MarioConfig.exe`

+#### Q. Why is the game still in closed beta?

+- Complex issue (WIP)

+#### Q. Why do I need to have Discord open to log in?

+- Because game uses Discord Rich Presence to check your Discord ID.
+- It's best way to check user is REAL beta tester in server or not.

 # Please write comment to add contents!